Gholtes/docdump/README.md

 ## Installation:

-Use pip to install SortStream and its dependancies.
+Use pip to install the package and its dependancies.

 ```bash
 pip install docdump